peterleng/spring/README.md

 }
 ```

-- Add the service provider to your `app/config/app.php` file, inside the `providers` array: `'PeterLeng\SpringSearch\SpringSearchServiceProvider'`
+- Add the service provider to your `app/config/app.php` file, inside the `providers` array: `SpringSearch\SpringSearchServiceProvider::class`

-- Publish the config file by running the following command in the terminal: `php artisan vendor:publish --provider="PeterLeng\SpringSearch\SpringSearchServiceProvider" --tag="config"
+- Publish the config file by running the following command in the terminal: `php artisan vendor:publish --provider="SpringSearch\SpringSearchServiceProvider" --tag="config"
 `

 - Edit the config files (located in `app/config/spring`) and set the Elasticsearch index name, server configuration, etc.